 - Manually Installing the TruSTAR App

-- Q. Why don’t I see an offense in TruSTAR reporting?
+- Q. Why don’t I see an offense or event in TruSTAR?

 - Q. Why is the submitted offense missing some events in TruSTAR?